hsotoparada/chile-elections-2021/README.md

 The figure below displays the Dashboard Application layout when comparing participation data for both voting rounds, disaggregated by cities in the Santiago Metropolitan Region.
-Data is shown in a custom common scale in the range of 0-75%.
+Data is shown in a custom common scale defined in the range of 0-75%.

 ![WebApp](app/app.png)